syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ## How to set SourcePadding and TargetPadding for connector

-* The [SourcePadding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_SourcePadding) property of connector defines space between the source point and the source node of the connector.
+* The [SourcePadding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_SourcePadding) property of the connector defines space between the source point and the source node of the connector.

-* The [TargetPadding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_TargetPadding) property of connector defines space between the end point and the target node of the connector.
+* The [TargetPadding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_TargetPadding) property of the connector defines space between the endpoint and the target node of the connector.

-The following code example illustrates how to leave space between the connection end points and source and target nodes.
+The following code example illustrates how to leave space between the connection endpoints and source and target nodes.

 ```cshtml
 @using Syncfusion.Blazor.Diagram